ukceh-rse/chess-scape-extract/README.md

 $$e\approx \frac{qp}{0.622 + 0.378q}$$

-It was designed with the R-version of the [LINGRA-N Grass Yield model](https://models.pps.wur.nl/r-version-lingra-model) in mind, but could easily be adapted for other use-cases.
+These scripts were designed with the R-version of the [LINGRA-N Grass Yield model](https://models.pps.wur.nl/r-version-lingra-model) in mind, but could easily be adapted for other use-cases.

 ## Installation

 ### Requirements
-The script requires a python environment with the following packages installed:
+These scripts require a python environment with the following packages installed:
 - numpy
 - scipy
 - xarray